 Everlane is a sustainable clothing brand that aims to create stylish apparel with transparent pricing.
 Not only do supply chain enthusiasts love the brand, but all will appreciate the company’s mission to partner only with ethical factories around the world.
 This unisex backpack is sleek, practical, and provides commuters with all of the essentials: padded laptop sleeve, side, and front zip pockets, and taped zippers for extra weather protection.

 The High-Performance Planner

 Anyone graduating from an MBA program is highly motivated.
 Help them stay on the right track with this performance-enhancing planner-meets-journal.
 Not only does it help keep track of your activities and meetings, but it also promotes introspection and self-assessment to make sure you stay on track to reach your goals.

 The Away Carry-On

 Away took travel enthusiasts by storm when it first launched.
 The company sells top-of-the-line luggage for modern-day travelers.
 Whether your graduate will be traveling for work or play, they will love the Away carry-on suitcase, which comes equipped with a durable shell, an ejectable battery that charges your phone, a TSA-approved combination lock, and even a hidden laundry bag.
 Throw in a Signature Garment Bag for the consultant in your life.

 Ecosystem Restoration Gifts

-If your MBA graduate is going to travel often for work, their impact on our earth is going to be unsustainable and destructive – unless they actively work to balance the environmental cost of travel.
-By gifting a one-time carbon offsetting gift or a monthly tree-planting membership, you can help your new MBA graduate to do as much good for our earth as they do for business.
+Suppose your MBA graduate is going to travel often for work.
+In that case, their impact on our earth will be unsustainable and destructive—unless they actively work to balance the environmental cost of travel.
+By giving a one-time carbon offsetting gift or a monthly tree-planting membership, you can help your new MBA graduate to do as much good for our earth as they do for business.